crhowell/python-battleship/README.md

-# python-battleship
+# Python Battleship
-A console based Battleship game built with Python
+A console-based version of the Battleship board game, built with Python.